tiwong/tiwong.github.io/maths.md

 8. Refinements of the trace formula for GL(2).
 [ArXiv](https://arxiv.org/abs/1910.03733)

 9. Endoscopic points on Siegel eigenvarieties, with B. Balasubramanyam.
-[ArXiv](paramodular.pdf)
+[Preprint](paramodular.pdf)

 10. The three gap theorem and periodic functions, with A. Suki Dasher and A. Hermida.